Can I cut the Galvanized/Stainless Cables? Nylon Cords?

 Will the holes hit the studs in the wall and ceiling?

-This is impossible to predict as building codes vary by location, building type and age.
-Use our anchor kits to make solid track installation and refer to AS Hanging Systems Installation Guide.
-To achieve the rated weight performance as shown in our Weight Guide, it is not necessary to place the supplied fasteners in studs.
+This is impossible to predict as building codes vary by location, building type and age and a number of other variables.
+Our tracks and included hardware are intended to be independent of wall/ceiling studs.
+In other words, to achieve the rated weight performance as shown in our Weight Guide, it is not necessary to place the supplied fasteners in studs.
+Always refer to the Installation Guide that accompanied your shipment.
+You may preview such documentation in advance by downloading it here.

 Can I get my order overnight?